dougalderman/angular-pictureQuiz/README.md

 As can be seen from the config object at the beginning, there are 2 configuration options:

-randomizeQuestionSequence--if set to true, uses the Durstenfeld shuffle algorithm to randomize the question sequence.
-Otherwise shows questions in the order they were specified in the .json file. autoSubmit--if set to true, automatically submits client's selection (with the exception of short answers, which wait for user to hit a submit button).
+ - randomizeQuestionSequence--if set to true, uses the Durstenfeld shuffle algorithm to randomize the question sequence.
+Otherwise shows questions in the order they were specified in the .json file.
+ - autoSubmit--if set to true, automatically submits client's selection (with the exception of short answers, which wait for user to hit a submit button).
 Otherwise has user click a submit button after selecting the option (with the exception of picture answers, which are automatically submitted when clicked).

 It uses only front-end Javascript frameworks Angular 1.x and Angular UI Router.
 There are 3 routes and 8 directives.

 Routes:

---Home
---Quiz
---Results
+ 1. Home
+ 2. Quiz
+ 3. Results

 7 Directives corresponding to the different question types:

---pictureAnswer
---pictureQuestionMultipeChoice
---pictureQuestionShortAnswer
---pictureQuestionTrueFalse
---textMultipleChoice
---textShortAnswer
---textTrueFalse
+ 1. pictureAnswer
+ 2. pictureQuestionMultipeChoice
+ 3. pictureQuestionShortAnswer
+ 4. pictureQuestionTrueFalse
+ 5. textMultipleChoice
+ 6. textShortAnswer
+ 7. textTrueFalse

-1 Directive (animateOnLoad) to allow the giphy rotation (CSS transform) to occur upon loading the results page.
+One directive (animateOnLoad) to allow the giphy rotation (CSS transform) to occur upon loading the results page.

 The main UI Router application logic is in app.js: